Process for Students

 If you are completing Option 1, you do not need to have your timesheet signed since you signed in at the service events you attended.
 We will verify your service by checking our records.

 - Log your hours in the Durham Tech Volunteer Log and then submit your paper timesheet to your instructor.

 - Complete and submit the reflection assignment by the deadline set by your instructor.

 - Complete the evaluation of your service-learning experience.

 Your responses will be read and used to improve our program.

 Who can help me?

-If you have a question about your transcript notation, your interactions at your service site, or other aspects of volunteering, please see the Service-Learning director, Erin Riney.
+If you have a question about your transcript notation, your interactions at your service site, or other aspects of volunteering, please see the Service-Learning coordinator, Erin Riney.

 If you have questions about your assignment, integrating your service-learning experiences into your reflection assignment, your service-learning grade, or deadlines, please see your instructor.